Skip to main content

 Discretionary Access Control (DAC)

-Discretionary Access Control (DAC) is an access control policy that allows users to assign access permissions to other users.
+Discretionary Access Control (DAC) is the most common form of access control policy that allows users to assign access permissions to other users.
 The owners of files, computers, and other resources have the discretion to configure permissions as they see fit.
-This is the most common form of access controls because they provide the organization with needed flexibility.

 • Assigns permissions based on data owners' decisions